Calum Elliot

-Calum Elliot (born 30 March 1987) is a Scottish former professional footballer and is the current manager of Penicuik Athletic, who played as a forward for Heart of Midlothian, Motherwell, Livingston, Dundee, Žalgiris Vilnius, Alloa and Raith Rovers.
+Calum Elliot (born 30 March 1987) is a Scottish former professional footballer who was most recently manager of Scottish League Two club Bonnyrigg Rose.

+He played as a forward for Heart of Midlothian, Motherwell, Livingston, Dundee, Žalgiris Vilnius, Alloa and Raith Rovers.
 He also represented Scotland at youth international levels up to and including the under-21 team.
-He was manager of Tranent Juniors until he left his position in August 2022.
+He was previous manager of Tranent Juniors until he left his position in August 2022 and went onto Cowdenbeath.